Transform variables

 clipboard (i.e., CTRL-C on windows and CMD-C on mac).
 Select

-from the Transformation type
+Clipboard from the Transformation type

 drop-down and paste the new data into the

-box.
+Paste from spreadsheet box.
 It is key that new variable(s)

 have the same number of observations as the data in Radiant.
 To add the

-new variables to the data click Store
+new variables to the data click Store.

 Note: Using the clipboard feature for data transformation is discouraged because it is not reproducible.

-from the Transformation type
+Choose Create from the Transformation type

 drop-down.
 This is the most flexible command to create new or transform